rhjdjong/SlipLib/README.rst

-Contrary to the reference implementation described in :rfc:`1055`, which chooses to essentially ignore protocol errors, the functions and classes in the `sliplib` module uses a `ProtocolError` exception to indicate protocol errors, i.e. SLIP packets with invalid byte sequences.
+Contrary to the reference implementation described in :rfc:`1055`, which chooses to essentially ignore protocol errors, the functions and classes in the `sliplib` module use a `ProtocolError` exception to indicate protocol errors, i.e. SLIP packets with invalid byte sequences.
-The `Driver` class raises the `ProtocolError` exception as soon as a SLIP packet with an invalid byte sequence is received .
+The `Driver` class raises the `ProtocolError` exception as soon as a complete SLIP packet with an invalid byte sequence is received .
-The `SlipWrapper` class and its subclasses catch the `ProtocolError`\s raised by the `Driver` class, and re-raise them when an attempt is made to read the contents of a SLIP packet with invalid data.
+The `SlipWrapper` class and its subclasses catch the `ProtocolError`\s raised by the `Driver` class, and re-raise them when an attempt is made to read the contents of the SLIP packet that contained the invalid data.